 One of Honolulu's most recognized landmarks is the centerpiece of the Aloha Tower Marketplace , on the waterfront off Ala Moana Boulevard.
 This 10-story tower, built in 1926, was for decades the tallest building in the city.
 Residents would line up along the docks and welcome the sailing ships and big steamers with a hula dance, music performances and flower lei.
 Today the tower can still be seen from the water, and the observation decks on the top floor provide a scenic view of the Honolulu skyline.
-The surrounding marketplace includes about 30 shops, dockside restaurants and other fun things to do with friends.
+The surrounding marketplace includes about 30 shops, dockside restaurants and other fun things to do.
 Now part of Hawai‘i Pacific University, the mixed-used space also includes student housing.

 Other Waikīkī area temptations for those on vacation are the slick, three-level Pualeilani Atrium Shops complex at the Hyatt Regency Waikīkī Beach Resort & Spa, 2424 Kalākaua Ave. and Rainbow Bazaar , which brings items from Polynesia, Japan and Southeast Asia to the grounds of Hilton Hawaiian Village Waikīkī Beach Resort.
 Yet more shopping and dining opportunities are found at the nearly 8-acre Waikīkī Beach Walk on Lewers Street, which intersects with Kalākaua Avenue.